Adldap2/Adldap2-Laravel/docs/auth.md

 ### Rules

-Authentication rules allow you to restrict which LDAP users are able to authenticate, much like [scopes](#scopes), but with the ability to perform checks on the specific user authenticating.
+Authentication rules allow you to restrict which LDAP users are able to authenticate, much like [scopes](#scopes), but with the ability to perform checks on the specific user authenticating, rather than a global scope.

 #### Creating a Rule